surveysolutions/docs/content/headquarters/config/standalone-server-errors.md

 Survey Solutions internally, since all the data structures needed for functioning of the software are created, updated, and deleted automatically.
 Technically, though, Survey Solutions uses PostgreSQL database for storing the data (this may change in the future, refer to the installation instructions for the current version, section on prerequisites/dependencies).
+(<A href="https://www.postgresql.org/docs/12/errcodes-appendix.html">PostgreSQL error</A>)

 If the above error message is encountered in the log files, the system administrator should plan for a recovery process.
 Some possible reasons for